freethebaerchen/ansible-tor-webtunnel/readme.md

 ```

 ## Prerequisites
+### Network connection
+This project aims on NOT being behind a NAT.
+The server(s) need their own IPv4 and/or IPv6.

 ### SSH
 At least one (ed25519) SSH-Key is needed.\
 If you need help generating one, run the following command: